 Are you hitting the road or taking to the skies for the holidays?
 I have a tool that might help you share the mental load of preparing for travel.
 Here is my kids’ Packing Checklist.
+Here is a version with pictures instead of words.
 This has been an awesome tool to build both my kids’ independence and sense of responsibility.

 - Slide the checklist into a clear page protector/binder sleeve.
 Use dry or wet erase markers to add quantities next to listed items, add items, and provide notes, etc.